 In conjunction with the Osher Collaborative, the UW Osher Center developed an integrative medicine fellowship, the Osher Collaborative Faculty Fellowship.

 The goal of the Faculty Fellowship is to develop highly skilled leaders and clinicians in integrative health.
 The interdepartmental Faculty Fellowship expands integrative health expertise, fostering an accessible and comprehensive network of integrative care, education, and scholarship.

 Fellows are trained in integrative medicine clinics and other clinical sites with embedded integrative medicine services.
 These include primary-care, neurology, rheumatology, and pain relief clinics.
 The integrative medicine fellowship focuses on non-pharmacologic strategies for the treatment of pain and other symptoms of illness, as well as health promotion and will build a foundation for increasing integrative primary care training within the UW Family Medicine Residency.

 Cha Chi Ming Lecture Series

 Each fall the Osher Center offers a lecture for clinicians and others interested in integrative medicine.
 This series is generously supported by the Cha Chi Ming Endowed Fund.
-Previous speakers have included Emily Wong, MD, Iman Majd, MD, LAc, Lu Marchand, MD, BSN, and David Kopacz, MD.
+Previous speakers have included Chairman Forsman, MS, Emily Wong MD, Iman Majd MD, LAc, Lu Marchand MD, BSN, and David Kopacz MD.
 If you would like to be notified of upcoming lectures, please join our mailing list.
-The next Cha Chi Ming Lecture will take place on October 27, 2022.
-More details on this lecture will be available soon.
+The next Cha Chi Ming Lecture will be held in Autumn 2023.
+Watch for more details.